Glauberg: Possible calendar function

 The lack of a defensive function and the focus on the burial mounds have led to the suggestion that the enclosure and road system had a ritual or sacred significance.

 Posluschny (2007, 2019) found that the processional road is aligned to the point of the major lunar standstill at moonrise, which occurs once every 18.6 years.
 The astronomical knowledge required to create such an alignment would have required long-term observation of the skies, possibly over several generations.
 Posluschny suggests that a precursor to the processional road may date back to the Late Bronze Age.

-Further analyses have indicated that other ditches and postholes associated with the burial mound could have been used to observe different astronomical phenomena, such as the solstices, with the whole ensemble functioning as a calendar.
+Further analyses have indicated that other ditches and 16 large postholes associated with the burial mound could have been used to observe different astronomical phenomena, such as the solstices, with the whole ensemble functioning as a calendar.
 A calendar function has also been proposed for the earlier Magdalenenberg burial mound.

 The Keltenfürst (Celtic prince) of Glauberg

-Much international attention was attracted especially by the discovery of an extremely rare find, a life-sized sandstone statue or stele, dating from the 5th century BC, which was found just outside the larger tumulus.
+Much international attention was attracted by the 1996 discovery of an extremely rare find, a life-sized sandstone statue or stele, dating from the 5th century BC, which was found just outside the larger tumulus.
 The stele, fully preserved except for its feet, depicts an armed male warrior.
 It measures 186 cm in height and weighs 230 kg.
 It is made from a type of sandstone available within a few kilometres of Glauberg.
 Much detail is clearly visible: his trousers, composite armour tunic, wooden shield and a short sword in a scabbard with an anthropomorphic hilt (of La Tène style), hanging from his right side.

-The moustachioed man wears a torc with three pendants, remarkably similar to the one from the chamber in mound 1, several rings on both arms and one on the right hand.
+The figure has a moustache and wears a torc with three pendants, remarkably similar to the one from the chamber in mound 1, with several rings on both arms and one on the right hand.
 On his head, he wears a "leaf crown", or hood-like headdress crowned by two protrusions, resembling the shape of mistletoe leaves.
 Such headdresses are also known from a handful of contemporary sculptures, and coins.
 As mistletoe is believed to have held a magical or religious significance to the Celts, it could indicate that the individual depicted also played the role of a priest or druid.
-Short swords similar to that depicted on the statue have been found across central and western Europe, with lunar symbols on their blades that are thought to represent different stages of the lunar cycle, or lunar eclipses.
-These have been associated by researchers with a priestly class, or druids, who possessed calendrical and astronomical knowledge.
-Similarities between these lunar symbols and the later Coligny calendar, thought to be a druidic calendar, have also been suggested.
+Short swords similar to that depicted on the statue have been found across central and western Europe, with lunar symbols on their blades that are thought to represent different stages of the lunar cycle or lunar eclipses.
+These swords have been associated with a priestly class, or druids, who had a knowledge of astronomy.
+Similarities between these symbols and the later Coligny calendar have also been suggested.